 I have been thinking about the shift in power and inequality in property for a while and in reality it’s not just regarding housing.
 Wealth inequality across the UK has soared since the 1970’s – The rich are getting richer and all the others are getting poorer.
 The top 1% of the population earned 6% of the UK GDP in 1970 and today they earn over 14% of the UK GDP.
 In my previous post I also explained how 1970 was also when public bodies stopped building homes and began relying on the private sector.

 If you are interested learning more about the deliberate growth of wealth inequality, I highly recommend Jacques Peretti’s recent 2-part documentary on BBC Two: The Super-Rich and Us.

 As much as I despise the growth of Generation Rent and the fact that many intelligent, hard working people are locked out of home ownership for no fault of their own, the benefit is that as more voters join the Generation Rent camp, the more collective power we will have to lobby against the government for real, bold changes.
-Things such as; reducing the leverage of NIMBYISM, removing the short-term thinking of politicians at all levels, empowering Local Authorities to borrow against their assets and build more homes, forcing developers to use land or loose it through Compulsory Purchase Orders and increasing tenants rights.
+Things such as; reducing the leverage of NIMBYISM, removing the short-term thinking of politicians at all levels, empowering Local Authorities to borrow against their assets and build more homes, forcing developers to use land or loose it through Compulsory Purchase Orders, increasing tenants rights etc.

 We re the ones who can transform Generation Rent into Generation Build, if the Public and Private sector won’t build the homes we need then we will have to.